Meet Jane

 - My favourite travel companion and the person behind some of my travel photos and videos

-- Has no involvement in running or creating this blog, but when I feel like giving up, he encourages me and supports me wholeheartedly.
+- Has no involvement in running or creating this blog, but he encourages and supports me when Bloganxiety kicks in

-- His name and photos of us together will frequently appear on this site.
-However, if you don’t see him frequently in photos, Instagram posts, or YouTube videos, it’s because he likes to keep his privacy intact.
-So, I thought I should clarify that we are not a couple’s blog or YouTubers.
+- His name and photos of us together will often appear on this site.
+And when I’m saying “we, our, us in blog posts, I’m referring to him and me” However, if you don’t see him frequently on photos, Instagram posts, or YouTube videos, it’s because he likes to keep his privacy intact.
+So, I thought I should clarify that we are not a couple’s blog or YouTubers

 Let’s Connect!